-Eligible uses for Financial Assistance include but are not limited to: short-term rental assistance (up to 3 months), last month's rent, security deposits, moving costs, utility deposits, rental arrears, home furnishings/essential goods, debt reduction, program fees for recovery housing and other non-traditional housing, offsetting costs to a host family, transportation costs, and other costs to help households immediately achieve housing stability.
+Eligible uses for Financial Assistance are limited to: short-term rental assistance (up to 3 months), last month's rent, security deposits, utility deposits, rental arrears (up to 3 months), program fees for recovery housing and other non-traditional housing, and transportation costs.
 To be eligible for financial assistance, it must be demonstrated that "but for" this assistance, the household would become or remain homeless.